 In my spare time, I enjoy coaching basketball (I am the head coach of a 9th grade basketball team during the winter months), playing sports (basketball, golf, tennis, etc.), and, of course, learning more about the wonderful world of science!

-Saginaw Valley State University - MS, Educational Leadership
+Graduate Degree: Saginaw Valley State University - Master of Science, Educational Leadership

 What might you do in a typical first session with a student?